 Starting a clothing brand is all about freedom.
-When you start your own brand, you’re free to express yourself artistically, and to make your own choices.
-Starting a new clothing brand can also lead to financial freedom as you build a customer base and a dependable revenue stream.
+When you start your own brand, you’re free to express yourself artistically and make your own choices.
+Starting a new clothing brand can also lead to financial freedom as you build a customer base and dependable revenue stream.

 Another big benefit to starting a clothing business is that production doesn’t have to be part of the equation.
-A brand is your artwork, philosophy, and name recognition, but you can outsource production to established manufacturers and focus on marketing and selling.
-From high-end fashion designer labels to bargain basics, and timeless clothing designs to trending fashion, brand identity can lead to profits.
+A brand is your artwork, philosophy, and name recognition, but you can outsource production to established manufacturers and focus on designing, marketing, and selling.
+From high-end fashion designer labels to bargain basics, from timeless clothing designs to trending fashion, brand identity can lead to profits.

 As you plan and begin your clothing brand, you’ll need to think through how you’d like the business to run, consider your goals for growth, and know how the work will fit into your life.
 You’ll also need to understand practical considerations, state and local requirements, business insurance, and trends that could affect the business.